King Departs On Working Visit To London

 Date

-King Abdullah II departed on Tuesday on a working visit to London, where he is scheduled to meet with King Charles III of the United Kingdom and British Prime Minister
+AMMAN - his majesty King Abdullah departed on Tuesday on a working visit to London, where he is scheduled to meet with King Charles III of the United Kingdom and British Prime Minister Sir Keir Starmer, according to a Royal Court statement.

-Al Hussein bin Abdullah II was sworn in as Regent, in the presence of Cabinet members.
+HRH crown prince Hussein was sworn in as Regent, in the presence of Cabinet members.

 Legal Disclaimer: